Table of Contents

 To make a custom document, you’ll have to make another directory which should be in the child theme.
 And this ought to be named as WooCommerce, which should be put in wp-content/themes/mythemename/.
 This will guarantee that, while you update your parent theme of Woocommerce, none of the modifications that you did will be eradicated.

-For a better understanding of how to modify with your custom template, let’s take a gander at the template record called cart empty.php.
+For a better understanding of how to modify your custom template, let’s take a gander at the template record called cart empty.php.
 You’ll get this in/plugins/woocommerce/templates/cart/.

 if ( ! defined( 'ABSPATH' ) ) {